Programs

 Children are also engaged in math word problems during whole group and small group instruction with the help of concrete materials to solve these problems.
 Word problems ask children to solve mathematical equations in story form, often based on real life situations, making the problem more meaningful to the children.
 Once children understand how to solve a word problem, the number sentence is introduced.
 Throughout the year children are engaged in higher-order thinking while working with materials through teacher questioning that guides them to think in new ways.
 Children also participate in collecting data through surveys, representing the data in different ways, and analyzing and interpreting the data.
 During the second semester children meet in small groups to formally explore concepts such as money, weight, estimation, and 3-dimensional shapes in game-like situations.

-Fostering children’s social and emotional development continues to be an emphasis in the Kindergarten classroom.
+Fostering children’s social and emotional development continues to be an emphasis in the kindergarten classroom.
 We guide children towards independence, modeling problem solving skills and encouraging them to “use their words” to solve problems with their peers before coming to a teacher for help.
-Children are given responsibilities and we empower them to be positive leaders within the classroom and to the younger children on the playground.
-Responsibilities such as choosing their own place to sit during group meetings supports children’s growing ability to self-regulate their behavior.
+Children are given responsibilities and are empowered to be positive leaders within the classroom and to the younger children on the playground.
+Responsibilities such as choosing a place to sit during group meetings supports children’s growing ability to self-regulate their behavior.

 The Program

-CYC Summer Camp will be under the direction of Amy Laakso and Alison Hurst, both of whom have worked as past Summer Camp teachers for the CYC.
+CYC Summer Camp will be under the direction of Amy Laakso and Alison Hurst, both of whom have worked as past Summer Camp teachers and directors for the CYC.

-Camp hours are from 9:00 AM to 4:00 PM daily.
+Camp hours are from 8:30 AM to 5:30 PM daily.
 The program will be based at the CYC building.
-Due to COVID restrictions, we will not be using the pool or going on field trips.
 Teachers will continue to provide exciting, developmentally appropriate activities for the students.
-Morning snacks are provided as well as milk for lunch.
-Hot lunch is not available during the summer camp program.
-Parents are responsible for packing a disposable lunch each day.
+Morning and afternoon snacks are provided as well as milk for lunch.
+Families are responsible for packing a lunch for each child.
 Each classroom has a rest time.

 Registration Information

-Tuition is one flat rate of $2,000 for the six weeks.
+Tuition is one flat rate for the six weeks.
 The payments are made according to the following schedule.
 All bill payments are made online.
 All payments are non-refundable once paid.

 Payment Schedule and links | 4 Equal Payments | |